-January has passed, fireworks have ended and all the confetti have been swept clean, and when you think all of the New Year’s celebration hype have receded, there’s going to be another party as the Chinese New Year is just around the corner.
-On February 16th, 2018, Chinese all over the globe will celebrate the coming of the year of the earth dog 2569 with all sorts of festivities.
+January has passed, fireworks have ended and all the confetti have been swept clean, and when you think all of the New Year’s celebration hype has receded, there’s going to be another party as the Chinese New Year is just around the corner.
+On February 1st, 2022, Chinese all over the globe will celebrate the coming of the year of the tiger 2573 with all sorts of festivities.
 In Indonesia, the celebration is more familiarly known as Imlek and is held in Chinese communities in most major cities across the archipelago.
 After centuries of interaction, Chinese culture has blended with local traditions, including in Batam, Bintan, as well as other islands around Riau Islands.
 Are you ready to find out what exciting Chinese New Year experience awaits in and around Riau Archipelago?
 Check this list out!

 1 | Hunt for Imlek knick-knacks at Tanjungpinang Imlek Market